open-guides/og-aws/README.md

 	-	The bulk of outages in AWS services affect one zone only.
 There have been rare outages affecting multiple zones simultaneously (for example, the [great EBS failure of 2011](http://aws.amazon.com/message/65648/)) but in general most customers’ outages are due to using only a single AZ for some infrastructure.
 	-	Consequently, design your architecture to minimize the impact of AZ outages, especially single-zone outages.
 	-	Deploy key infrastructure across at least two or three AZs.
 Replicating a single resource across more than three zones often won’t make sense if you have other backup mechanisms in place, like S3 snapshots.
-	-	A second or third AZ should significantly improve availability, but additional reliability of 4 or more AZs may not justify the costs or complexity (unless you have other reasons like capacity or spot market prices).
+	-	A second or third AZ should significantly improve availability, but additional reliability of 4 or more AZs may not justify the costs or complexity (unless you have other reasons like capacity or Spot market prices).
 	-	💸Watch out for **cross-AZ traffic costs**.
 This can be an unpleasant surprise in architectures with large volume of traffic crossing AZ boundaries.
 	-	Deploy instances evenly across all available AZs, so that only a minimal fraction of your capacity is lost in case of an AZ outage.
 	-	If your architecture has single points of failure, put all of them into a single AZ.
 This may seem counter-intuitive, but it minimizes the likelihood of any one SPOF to go down on an outage of a single AZ.